Tsitsipas battles to win five-set thriller

 He will meet Italian 11th seed Jannik Sinner in the last eight.

-Sinner defeated Australian 32nd seed Alex de Minaur 7-6 (7-3) 6-3 6-4 and is also in the Australian Open last eight for the first time.
+Sinner, who is through to the Australian Open last eight for the first time, defeated Australian 32nd seed Alex de Minaur 7-6 (7-3) 6-3 6-4.